Lattice-to-Total Thermal Conductivity Ratio: A Phonon-Glass Electron-Crystal Descriptor for Data-Driven Thermoelectric Design: Author contributions

 \section{Author contributions}

 Y.S. and Z.L. conceived the research ideas.
-Y.S. and I.T. curated the dataset.
+Y.S. and T.I. curated the dataset.
 Z.L. led the thermoelectric trend and data overview analysis.
 Y.S. performed additional data analysis and trained the machine learning models.
 Y.S. and Z.L. carried out the materials screening and optimization, and drafted the manuscript.
 Y.O., C.W., and K.K. supervised the research.
+K.K. acquired the funding.
 All authors contributed to discussions and provided feedback on the manuscript.